bonnybabukachappilly/ros2bridge/README.md

 * type eg: 'std_msgs/String'

-NOTE: Subscribed message will return in this format.
+NOTE: Subscribed messages will return in this format.

 ```json